Derrick White NBA Playoffs Player Props: Celtics vs. Hawks

-Derrick White and his Boston Celtics teammates match up versus the Atlanta Hawks in the 2023 NBA Playoffs, at 7:00 PM ET on Sunday.
+Derrick White could make a big impact for the Boston Celtics at 7:30 PM on Tuesday versus the Atlanta Hawks in the 2023 NBA Playoffs.

-In this piece we'll examine White's stats and trends, helping you with your prop bets.
+Now let's break down White's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Derrick White Prop Bets vs. the Hawks